collinalexbell/Tree_Cybernetics/README.md

     - - Mobile&deployable security systems for a highly mobile lifestyle.

 # Systems
-- TreeOS: The Tree Operating System for Tree Cybernetics (will run on all cybernetic products including the Tree Square
+- TreeOS (not even started yet): The Tree Operating System for Tree Cybernetics (will run on all cybernetic products including the Tree Square

 # Programs